thecatisnumber1/worlds.fattest.cat/_posts/2012-11-19-polictf-2012-forensics-500.md

 [![6599@10.0.42.1 to danielle@10.0.42.14][6599_danielle.png]][6599_danielle.au]

-The first one contains a rickroll, and the second one contains what turns out to be a [1200 baud AFSK][wikipedia_afsk] signal (which we figured out after annoying other teammates by playing all of the wikipedia audio samples for [radio modulation modes][wikipedia_modulation] and looking for one that sounded similar).
+The first second just contains a rickroll, but the first one contains what turns out to be a [1200 baud AFSK][wikipedia_afsk] signal (which we figured out after annoying other teammates by playing all of the wikipedia audio samples for [radio modulation modes][wikipedia_modulation] and looking for one that sounded similar).

 After some trial and error with various AFSK1200 decoders, we ended up successfully decoding the sample using a version of [QTMM][qtmm] that we modified to remove the "helpful" feature that converts all non-printable ASCII characters received to `'.'`.
 After decoding, we got: